arberg/docker-ihccaptain/README.md

 * Manually update file VERSION
 * run build.sh or just release.sh
+* or `./build.sh; ./run.sh` to build at run the build

 ## How To debug build-process if it fails

 Probably its the install.sh that wil be failing.
 Download (install script)[http://jemi.dk/ihc/files/install] to host/custom_installer/installer.sh, and edit Dockerfile so it uses the downloaded version.
 See the ADD line.
 Now we can edit the build-script locally and run build.sh to build it.

+If IHC-captain docker fails to start, start a bash inside a container with `run_debug.sh <optional image>`.

 Alternatively edit the Dockerfile so it stops at where it fails, and run the container with interactive bash.
 Search for `how to debug Dockerfile` to learn more, ie. https://www.joyfulbikeshedding.com/blog/2019-08-27-debugging-docker-builds.html